davidkurutz/chord-scale-builder/README.md

 	* C Major chord = C E G,
 	* C# Major Chord = C# E# G#
 	* Db Major Chord = Db Eb Gb
+* I set out to write a CLI utility that could accurately choose not only the correct tone, but also decide what name that tone should have in the current scale/chord context:  F vs E# vs Gbb

 ## Usage